Why Athletes Should Get Custom Mouth Guards

 Whether you play football or any other sport, a custom-made mouthguard will offer proper safety for a longer period because of the combination of multiple advantages.

 After evaluating the precise activity for which you require the mouthguard, the thickness of the material used to make a customized guard is chosen.
 An individual who is a boxer, for instance, needs a thicker material than a tennis or football player.
 The reason is that boxing is more likely to affect the mouth than tennis.

-We recommend you consult with your dentist in Bellevue to ensure that your mouthguard offers proper protection for various sports you participate in.
+We recommend you consult with your dentist to ensure that your mouthguard offers proper protection for various sports you participate in.
 According to NCBI, by far the most commonly used material for mouthguards is ethylene-vinyl acetate.